 Thematic Study: Community

-First Grade curriculum is constructed to meet the wide range of needs, knowledge and experiences of first grade learners.
-Students work to foster skills and values which will serve them their entire lives; love for learning, an openness to new experiences, a sense of confidence, and independence, and a respect for others.
-A primary goal in First Grade is to establish a community of learners in which children learn from one another as well as their teachers.
+The First Grade curriculum is constructed to meet the wide range of needs, knowledge and experiences of first grade learners.
+Students work to foster skills and values which will serve them their entire lives: a love for learning, an openness to new experiences, a sense of confidence and independence, and a respect for others.
+A primary goal in First Grade is to establish a community of learners in which children learn from one another as well as from their teachers.
 Teachers aim to help children achieve a greater sense and appreciation of who they are as individuals and as members within a community.
-Through this exploration of themselves, children become aware of shared commonalities and unique differences between members of the classroom group.
-Thematic Study: Community
+Through this exploration of themselves, children become more aware of shared commonalities and unique differences between members of the classroom group.

-The goal of the first grade program is to help children construct their own mathematical knowledge.
-Through meaningful learning experiences in which they solve problems, reason about their mathematical thinking, and communicate their ideas in written and oral form children make connections between mathematical ideas and real-life experiences.
-Students engage in high interest mathematics activities while building their confidence and strengthening their skills.
+The goal of the first grade mathematics program is to help children construct their own mathematical knowledge.
+Through meaningful learning experiences in which they solve problems, reason about their mathematical thinking, and communicate their ideas in written and oral form, children make connections between mathematical ideas and real-life experiences.
+Students engage in high-interest mathematics activities while building their confidence and strengthening their skills.

 The ThinkMath! curriculum guides students’ work in the math classroom.
 The curriculum focuses on specific experiences that are planned to help children understand the underlying structure of our number system.
-Children are introduced to new concepts through experiences with concrete materials such as Unifix cubes, pattern blocks, and Cuisenaire rods that help children make connections between concrete and abstract mathematical thinking.
+Children are introduced to new concepts through experiences with concrete materials – such as Unifix cubes, pattern blocks, and Cuisenaire rods — that help children make connections between concrete and abstract mathematical thinking.
 The content areas of mathematics covered during the year include number and operations, classification and comparison, measurement and data analysis, geometry and early algebra.
-We also focus on skills related to classification and comparison.
 Many experiences and lessons integrate several of these areas and there is an emphasis on children using multiple strategies when approaching problem solving.

-Beginning in 2016-17, students travel to the new lower school science lab two times per cycle, but there also is science learning centered in the gradehead classrooms.
+Students travel to the Lower School science lab in The Hub, two times per cycle, but there also is science learning centered in the gradehead classrooms.
 Activities and projects encourage the students to explore and discover.
 Lessons serve to introduce new ideas, materials and procedures, and to provide opportunities to ask questions, set up experiments, solve problems, analyze data, and make inferences.
-Central to our work is learning how to communicate our ideas effectively through collaboration, discussions, drawing, and writing.
-Projects and activities are rooted in the Thematic Study of community and include: food growth and distribution, components of soil, beneficial insects, earthworms, composting, gardening, photosynthesis, pollination, cooking, chemistry, weather, and related engineering projects.
+Central to our work is learning how to communicate our ideas effectively through collaboration, discussions, and drawing and writing in science journals.
+Projects and activities are rooted in the Thematic Study of community and include: food growth and distribution, components of soil, beneficial insects, earthworms, composting, gardening, photosynthesis, pollination, cooking chemistry, weather, and related engineering projects.

 Library In Grade I

 Library is an extension of the classroom literacy program as students begin to read independently.
-First graders receive their first Shady Hill Library cards and begin to check out books for home and classroom use.
+First Graders receive their first Shady Hill Library cards and begin to check out books for home and classroom use.
 Classes come to the library in half groups for one period per cycle.
-Group time is spent listening to and talking about stories and learning about the organization and contents of the Lower School library collection.
-The remainder of the period is used for browsing, reading, and checking out books.
+Group time is spent listening to and talking about stories and learning about the organization and contents of the Lower School collection.
+The remainder of the period is used for browsing, reading, and checking-out.
 Through exposure to a variety of different books students learn to use the library and develop a love of reading.